abinjakob/MicroTools/README.md

 # MicroTools
-This repo contains small and tiny scripts for creating simple and useful tools.
+This repo contains small and tiny scripts for creating simple and useful tools using python.